 Three missionaries and three cannibals wish to cross a river using a two person boat.
 If at any time the cannibals outnumber the missionaries on either side of the river, they will eat the missionaries.
 How can a sequence of boat trips be performed that will get everyone to the other side of the river without any missionaries being eaten?

 State representation:

-1. BOAT position: original (T) or final (NIL) side of the river.

-2. Number of Missionaries and Cannibals on the original side of the river.

-3. Start is (T 3 3) (MM 2 0) Two Missionaries cross the river.
+- 1. BOAT position: original (T) or final (NIL) side of the river. - 2.
+Number of Missionaries and Cannibals on the original side of the river. - 3.
+Start is (T 3 3); Goal is (NIL 0 0).

 Operators: